-- E. An employee who retires with no Employer Contribution for dependent coverage or who terminates dependent coverage following retirement shall not subsequently be eligible for a contribution for dependent coverage. - F. Receipt of retirement insurance benefits is dependent on the employee completing all required forms and continuing to pay any required premium.
+- E. An employee who retires with no Employer Contribution for dependent coverage or who terminates dependent coverage following retirement may add a dependent in accordance with Article 22, Insurance, Section 5B1, Changes Due to a Life Event; however, that employee shall not subsequently be eligible for an Employer Contribution for dependent coverage except when the dependent is the employee's spouse and the spouse, immediately at the time of his or her retirement, is enrolled in SEGIP and is receiving an Employer Contribution for health and dental insurance. - F. Receipt of retirement insurance benefits is dependent on the employee completing all required forms and continuing to pay any required premium.

-ARTICLE 23 - INJURED ON DUTY
+ARTICLE 24 - INJURED ON DUTY